deepakkarki/pruspeak/README.md

 -- TODO : explain various dirs and files.

 ##future work
--- TODO:

-	Language bindings
+- [ ] Language bindings to Python and Node.js

-	cleaner interfaces (for TCP and FIFO --to both r/w)
+- [ ] Cleaner interfaces (for TCP and FIFO --to both r/w)

-	fill in wiki and encoding scheme
+- [ ] Fill in wiki and encoding scheme

-	explain working in detail
+- [ ] Explain working in detail
+- [ ] Add streams between PRU and ARM
+- [ ] Add ability to dynamically set frequency for PWM
+- [ ] More commands for qep, uart, hard-pwm etc

 ##more detail on how to use
 -- TODO